How Long Will My Money Last? | Financially Untouchable Network

 3Annual Withdrawal Rate

 This percentage is applied to your starting asset balance to calculate a fixed annual withdrawal amount.
+The same dollar amount is used each year in this estimate.

 Higher withdrawal rates may provide more income now, but they may also reduce how long the money lasts.